-While actually engaged in spraying operations in the immediate area being sprayed, a Class B permittee must be under the direct and immediate supervision of a Class A permittee who meets the requirements of a supervising pilot.
+Renewal.
+For a Class B permit to pilot an aerial applicator aircraft, an applicant must have completed permittee must be under the direct and immediate supervision of a Class A permittee who meets the requirements of a supervising pilot.

-For renewal under this section, a pilot who has previously been licensed as a Class B permittee under this section must have 5 hours of practice in the aircraft to be used which must be obtained within the 30 days immediately preceding the beginning of actual chemical application.
-The hours must be obtained under the supervision of the chief pilot for the firm that will employ the pilot Repealed.
+The supervising pilot must have held a valid Class A permit for at least the immediately under this section must have 5 hours of practice in the aircraft to be used which must be obtained within the 30 days immediately preceding the beginning of actual chemical application.
+The hours must be obtained under the supervision of the chief pilot for the firm that will employ the pilot